-We also found a clear distinction in the space allotted for both categories: all the stories on migrants’ health were less than 200 words, while those that portrayed them as a threat to public health were between 300-570 words.

 Discussion

-Frame analysis of articles on migration in the sample papers revealed three main frames, applied to a range of issues (crime, health, economy, poverty alleviation, security and border control, urban development, among others) and involving different migrant and refugee groups (internal migrants, cross-border migrants primarily from Pakistan and Bangladesh, and refugees from Myanmar, Sri Lanka, Tibet and Afghanistan, among others).
+Frame analysis of articles on migration in the sample papers revealed three main frames, applied to a range of issues (crime, health, economy, poverty alleviation, security and border control, urban development, among others) and involving different migrant and refugee groups.
 Overall, migrants and refugees were most frequently framed as a threat, while the second most recurrent frame presented them as victims.
-The hero frame (recognising their contribution and agency) was used the least.
-Applying these frames to health, the study found that the threat/villain frame was most frequently applied, pathologizing migrants and projecting them as carriers of infections and diseases; a view that has intensified in the COVID-19 crisis (12)(51).
+The hero frame was used the least.
+Applying these frames to health, the study found that the threat/villain frame was most frequently applied, pathologizing migrants and projecting them as carriers of infections and diseases; a view that has intensified in the COVID-19 crisis (12).

 We discuss our findings under three main issues with regard to media representations and their implications for policy prioritisation of migrants health and well-being.

 First, media homogenises migrants’ experiences and erases their unique contexts of structural vulnerabilities and agencies.
 While the sample articles make a distinction between different migrant groups in reportage of crime and national security, while covering health, we observed that not only does the media fail to make this distinction, but they also ignore the distinct problems migrants face compared to other marginalized groups.
 Such invisibilising of migrants lived realities occur both in terms of volume (less than 8% of total articles were on migration and health), as well as content and issues covered.
-Only 18 (20%) of the 89 health focused articles were primarily about migrants, while the rest clubbed them with other groups and frequently referred to them collectively as “rural landless poor”, the “urban poor” or “poor settlers”.
-McKay et al (51)(51) argue that a lot of migrants’ health issues are distinct from other marginalised communities, as also evinced in the current pandemic, and the effect of migration itself on their health is complex and variation exists between migrant groups.
-Studies have shown that migrant workers in India face multiple challenges like occupational hazards because of unsafe work conditions (52)(52), higher prevalence of chronic diseases compared to those with no history of migration (53)(53) and insufficient nutrition intake (54)(54), subjects that continue to be ignored by the media.
-The media’s narrow focus while covering migration and health could also be because almost all the stories linked to health were filed from the destination states/cities, and newspapers tend to give salience to those aspects of stories that are of interest to their readers (55)(55).
+Only 18 (20%) of the 89 health focused articles were primarily about migrants, while the rest clubbed them with other marginalised groups.
+McKay et al (51) argue that a lot of migrants’ health issues are distinct from other marginalised communities, as also evinced in the current pandemic, and the effect of migration itself on their health is complex and variation exists between migrant groups.
+Studies have shown that migrant workers in India face multiple challenges like occupational hazards because of unsafe work conditions (52), higher prevalence of chronic diseases compared to those with no history of migration (53) and insufficient nutrition intake (54), subjects that continue to be ignored by the media.
+The media’s narrow focus while covering migration and health could also be because almost all the stories linked to health were filed from the destination states/cities, and newspapers tend to give salience to those aspects of stories that are of interest to their readers (55).
 We also noted the omission of gender and of women migrants in migration narratives.
-Despite women forming a major part of the migrant workforce in India (5)(5) and studies showing significant gaps in migrant women’s access to healthcare (56)(56), no article specifically addresses the health and experiences of women migrants.
+Despite women forming a major part of the migrant workforce in India (5) and studies showing significant gaps in migrant women’s access to healthcare (56), no article specifically addresses the health and experiences of women migrants.